nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 `DeletePersonCommand` then calls the `Model#deletePerson()` operation, which in turn calls `AddressBook#removePerson()` to delete a contact in Plannit.

-Given below is an example usage scenario and how the delete person mechanism behaves at each step.
+Given below is an example usage scenario and how the delete person mechanism behaves at each important step.
+Before proceeding on with this section, it is highly recommended that you read the [Module-Person association](#Module-and-Person-association) section to be able to fully comprehend the example scenario below.

 **Step 1**.
 There currently exists 3 persons in Plannit, with 2 of them already added to a module.